clean-code-craft-tcq-3/simple-monitor-in-py-tejeshsai/README.md

 - Procedural to express sequence
 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
-- Apect oriented to capture repeating aspects
+- Apect oriented to capture repeating aspect